 William & Mary Law School’s Loan Repayment Assistance Program assists graduates working in qualifying employment, as described below.
 Assistance is in the form of annual interest-bearing loans which are forgiven when the recipient satisfies all program requirements and remains in qualifying employment.

 To be eligible for assistance, a first-time applicant will:

-- be working full-time for a 501(c)(3) nonprofit organization, legal aid office, prosecutor, public defender, government agency, JAG Corps, or legislative office.
-Organizations outside the U.S. are eligible if they would qualify for 501(c)(3) status if they were a U.S. organization.
-Nonprofit organizations with IRS status other than 501(c)(3), partisan political organizations, partisan political work, lobbying, and judicial clerkships are not eligible.
+- be working for a nonprofit organization with tax-exempt status of 501(c)(3), 501(c)(4), or 501(c)(5); legal aid office; prosecutor; public defender; government agency; JAG Corps; or legislative office.
+Organizations outside the U.S. are eligible when they would qualify for 501(c)(3), 501(c)(4), or 501(c)(5) status if they were a U.S. organization.
+Nonprofit organizations with IRS status other than 501(c)(3), 501(c)(4), or 501(c); partisan political organizations; partisan political work; lobbying; and judicial clerkships are not eligible; and

 Selection criteria include the applicant's commitment to public service, type of work, salary, law school loan debt, personal statement, cost of living in the applicant's residence locale, and financial circumstances.

 Beginning in late November, William & Mary Law School graduates may request the Loan Repayment Assistance Program Application and the Loan Repayment Assistant Program Recertification Form from Katherine Bailey, Program Administrator, at email@example.com.
 Please include "LRAP Form Request" in the subject line and your graduation year in the body of the email.
 The application/renewal deadline is late-January.

 - The John Levy Loan Repayment Fund, established in honor of the late Professor John Levy for his lifelong commitment to public service and his distinguished career safeguarding the rights of the unrepresented and underrepresented.